eamon831/wedevs_task/README.md

 ## State Management

 This project uses **GetX** for state management.
 The relevant files are located in the `lib/app/core/base` directory:
+- `bindings.dart`: Contains the bindings for the pages
 - `base_controller.dart`: Controller for managing the state of the pages
 - `base_view.dart`: Base view for the pages
 - `base_widget_mixin.dart`: Mixin for common widgets